2022 World Cup qualifiers: Morocco thrash diarrhoea-hit Guinea-Bissau as Sudan hold Mali

 Paris Saint-Germain defender Achraf Hakimi started the party for Morocco with the opening goal in the 31st minute and Imran Louza doubled the lead from the penalty spot, just before half-time.

-Four minutes after the restart, 20-year-old Ilyas Chaira made it 3-0 for Vahid Halilhodzic followed by goals from Ayoub El Kaabi and Sevilla’s El Haddadi Munir in the 62nd and 82nd minutes respectively.
+Four minutes after the restart, 20-year-old Ilyas Chaira made it 3-0 for Vahid Halilhodzic's men followed by goals from Ayoub El Kaabi and Sevilla’s El Haddadi Munir in the 62nd and 82nd minutes respectively.

-The victory fired the Atlas Lions to the top of Group I with six points from two games while Guinea-Bissau are second in the table with four points after three games.
+The victory stretched the Atlas Lions' unbeaten run to 19 games in all competitions and it fired them to the top of Group I with six points from two games, while Guinea-Bissau are second in the table with four points after three games.

 In the other Group I fixture, Sudan held Naby Keita's Guinea to a 1-1 draw in Marrakech.